 "No one shall be arbitrarily deprived of his life"

 If something is arbitrary, it means that it's based on random choice or personal whim, rather than any reason or system.
 So it’s illegal for someone to kill you just because you’ve irritated them, or because it’s Tuesday, or because they don’t like the shoes you’re wearing.
-But what this leaves room for is the idea that if the reasons are not arbitrary - if they’re clear, fair and rational - then our right to life isn't guaranteed any more.
+But what this leaves room for is the idea that if the reasons are not arbitrary - if they’re clear, fair and rational - then our right to life isn't guaranteed anymore.
 And when you add that together with the next sentence...

 "...the right not to be deprived [of life] except in accordance with the principles of fundamental justice"

-This is saying a similar thing - it’s showing that our right to life is limited, we don’t have in it every circumstance.
+This is saying a similar thing - it’s showing that our right to life is limited, we don’t have it in every circumstance.
 The justice systems of some countries say that when you commit a terrible crime you should lose your life to pay for what you’ve done.
 And the law of Human Rights says that if it’s a principle of fundamental justice, then you’ve reached the limits of your right to life - and the law stops protecting you.

 This is true with other areas of the law and Human Rights.
 We all have a right to freedom - but if someone’s imprisoned, their right to freedom has been taken away.
 They lose that right when they break the law.
 In a similar way, in countries that have the death penalty, the law gives everyone the right to life - but if an individual commits a certain crime deemed as punishable by the death, then they lose its protection.